- Search The Registry

 - Youth Programs

 - My Account

-*On this date in 2011, the nation's second-largest Indian tribe formally expelled from membership thousands of descendants of Black slaves who were brought to Oklahoma more than 170 years ago by Native American owners.
+*On this date in 2011, the nation's second-largest Native American tribe formally expelled membership too thousands of descendants of Black slaves who were brought to Oklahoma more than 170 years ago by Native American owners.

-The Cherokee nation voted after the Civil War to admit the slave descendants to the tribe.
-But on August 22, the Cherokee nation Supreme Court ruled that a 2007 tribal decision to kick the so-called "Freedmen" out of the tribe was proper.
+The Cherokee Nation voted after the American Civil War to admit the slave descendants to the tribe.
+But on August 22, the Cherokee Nation Supreme Court ruled that a 2007 tribal decision to kick the so-called "Freedmen" out of the tribe was proper.
 The controversy stems from a footnote in the brutal history of U.S. treatment of Native Americans.
-When many Indians were forced to move to what later became Oklahoma from the eastern U.S. in 1838, some who had owned plantations in the South brought along their slaves.
-Some 4,000 Indians died during the forced march, which became known as the "Trail of Tears."
+When many tribes were forced to move to what later became Oklahoma from the eastern U.S. in 1838, some who had owned plantations in the South brought along their Black slaves.
+Some 4,000 Indians died during the forced march, which some call the "Trail of Tears."

 "And our ancestors carried the baggage," said Marilyn Vann, the Freedman leader who is a plaintiff in the legal battle.
 Officially, there are about 2,800 Freedmen, but another 3,500 have tribal membership applications pending, and there could be as many as 25,000 eligible to enter the tribe, according to Vann.
 Freedmen were former slaves of Cherokees and had been considered citizens of the Cherokee Nation under an 1866 treaty with federal government.
 The tribal court decision was announced one day before absentee ballots were to be mailed in the election of the Cherokee Principal Chief.